joannescode/joannescode/README.md

 ###

-<p align="left">My name is Joannes and I'm a RPA Developer from São Paulo, Brazil.</p>
+<p align="left">Hey, call me Joannes, I'm an RPA developer at the moment and I live in Brazil, in the interior of São Paulo.
+I'm studying to be a full stack developer.</p>

 ###